ospocommunity/website/content/guide.md

 2. Check the sound quality, there can be a current floor noise, but no obvious noise (e.g. flipping books, dragging chairs, car horns, birds chirping, etc.)
 3. Check that the picture is 1920\*1080 pixels and that the ratio is windows16:9 or mac16:10.
 4. The video frame rate is not less than 30fps (right click on the mouse and check "Details" in "Properties") and the picture must not be jagged or faint.
-5. Audio is in stereo, no mono and stereo crossover.

 ## Step 6: Video delivery
 Once the self-test properties are met, please upload the video to a web drive and deliver the recorded file to Track Chair by sharing the link.

 Track Chair will provide you with feedback on any problems with the video, so please correct them if necessary.